North Carolina Car Insurance Guide

 Valid Proof of Insurance

 You must carry proof of insurance to drive in North Carolina.
-You must also send any documents showing valid proof of car insurance to the NCDMV.
+You must also send any documents showing valid proof to the NCDMV.
 The following are ways you can prove that you have coverage:

 - An insurance policy or ID card showing the issue date and effective date of the policy